Last update: 10 months ago

-Cleanout and declutter your wardrobe first.
+Cleanout and declutter your wardrobe

-Step 1: Wash ALL your winter clothes
+Step 1: Wash all of your winter clothes

 Sort out all of your winter clothes by colour and throw them in the washing machine.
 As we mentioned above, warmer clothes tend to gather more dust, that’s why it’s always best to give them a cycle in your washing machine before packing them away for the next season.

 Step 2: Clean your closet thoroughly

 That dust has gathered on the shelves and the bottom of your closet as well.
 Vacuum both the bottom and the shelves in your wardrobe using the crevice nozzle on your vacuum cleaner.

 Grab a microfiber towel or a rag, dampen it and wipe any leftover dirt.
 You can finish by wiping your wardrobe with furniture wood cleaner.
 And voila!
 Your wardrobe is ready for your summer clothes.

 If you want to downsize your wardrobe, organise your clothes into four groups – new season, trash, donate and storage.
 This is a great way to give back to the community and help someone in need while decluttering your closet at the same time.

 Step 4: Put away your winter clothes